CybexDex/cybex-web/app/help/en/voting.md

 # Voting

 > Voting is important in Bitshares in the same way it is important to the community in which you live.
-The weight of your vote is directly correlated to the number of BTS you own.
+The weight of your vote is directly correlated to the number of CYB you own.
 If you aren't heavily involved in the community, you are encouraged to choose a proxy who represents your interests.
 If you would like to be more involved in the community, check out these [channels](/help/introduction/bitshares).

 ## Proxy

 You may choose to **not** be active in the governance of Bitshares.
 If this is the case, it's important that you choose someone in the Bitshares community who you identify with and set that entity as your proxy.
-This gives them to the power to vote on your behalf with your BTS shares backing their vote.
+This gives them to the power to vote on your behalf with your CYB shares backing their vote.
 This is similar to electing a representative.

 ## Witnesses